Skip to main content

 Exercise acts as a powerful anti-inflammatory agent.
 During and after physical activity, contracting muscles release a host of signaling molecules known as myokines.
 Some myokines, like IL-6 released from muscle (in contrast to IL-6 from fat), can have anti-inflammatory effects.

 Exercise also drives the reduction of VAT, thereby decreasing the primary source of systemic inflammation and aromatase activity.
-The from increased blood flow during exercise directly upregulates eNOS expression and activity, boosting NO production and combating oxidative stress.
+The shear stress from increased blood flow during exercise directly upregulates eNOS expression and activity, boosting NO production and combating oxidative stress.

 Dietary interventions provide a similar multi-pronged attack.
 A diet low in processed foods and refined sugars reduces the glycemic load, which improves insulin sensitivity and lowers the inflammatory burden.
 The inclusion of omega-3 fatty acids (from fish oil) and polyphenols (from fruits, vegetables, and tea) provides potent anti-inflammatory and antioxidant compounds that directly counteract the effects of cytokines and ROS on the endothelium and the HPG axis.